ctp-archive/data-journalism/modules/data-as-a-system/_posts/2022-04-01-systems-thinking-part-two.md

 ---
-title: Systems thinking - Hands-on II
+title: Combining systems
 ---

-# Systems thinking - Hands-on exercises
+# Combining systems

+***Total Suggested time: 50 minutes***

-The United States needs a plan for detecting the spread of the Z virus, and the goal of this exercise is for your class to draft one on paper.
+The United States needs a plan for aggregating the results of each state's system for detecting the spread of the Z virus, and the goal of this exercise is for your class figure out how to collect that data.

-## Part II - Intergovernmental affairs
+## Class exercise: Inputs and outputs

+*Suggested time: 30 minutes*

 As a class, use the sketches from each political division to sketch out a **new system**: a plan for how the federal government should aggregate this data from the **state level** to the **national level**.

+> **For instructors:** Whether students used digital or physical sketches, find a way to show as many of their individual diagrams to the whole class (post them on the board, combine them in a Google slide etc.) to aid in sketching the new, expanded system.

 As you work, consider the following questions as a class: